-1) The student will work individually without any additional assistance to complete the selected course with due diligence during the scheduled program time.
-Keeping pace with timelines is important for success.
-If the student falls to far behind, the student agrees to come to the Summer School Computer Lab at Seaholm High School between 7:30 am and 12:00 pm, Monday through Friday, to catch up.
-There will be no lab available on July 3

-The teacher of record will be available for a specific amount of time each school day to respond to e-mails for assistance.
-If you e-mail the teacher at a different time, the teacher will respond by the next school day.

-- 2) The student must take the Final Exam for each class at the Summer School Computer Lab at Seaholm High School between 7:30 am and 12:00 pm at Seaholm High School (In-Seat).
-Arrangements are to be made with the teacher of record.
-Be sure to give yourself enough time to complete the final exam by 12:00 pm.
-Under NO circumstance will a student be allowed to take or continue working on their final exam after July 22 at 12:00 pm. - Any student who is unable to take their final exam, or does not show up for the exam at the scheduled time, will receive a zero (0) on the exam and will receive a grade that includes that score in their final average. - 3) The student agrees to abide by all Birmingham Public Schools Technology acceptable use policies while working on school district computers and/or software.
+- 1) The student will work individually without any additional assistance to complete the selected course with due diligence during the scheduled program time.
+Keeping pace with timelines is important for success. - The teacher of record will be available live on a video chat for a specific amount of time each school day to provide assistance.
+If you e-mail the teacher at a different time, the teacher of record will respond by the next school day. - 2) Under NO Circumstances will a student be allowed to take or continue working on their final exam or class work after 12:00 p.m. on the final day of class for the Summer School Semester (July 1 or July 22).
+Any student who is unable to take their final exam or does not show up for the exam at the scheduled time will receive a zero (0) on the exam and will receive a grade that includes that score in their final exam, or does not show up for the exam at the scheduled time, will receive a zero (0) on the exam and will receive a grade that includes that score in their final average. - 3) The student agrees to abide by all Birmingham Public Schools Technology acceptable use policies while working on school district computers and/ or software.